 Conclusion

-Miami is more appealing if you need to travel frequently to South America, you have enough money to afford its lavish lifestyle and don’t need to worry about obtaining US Citizenship.
+Miami is more appealing if you need to travel frequently to South America, you have enough money to enjoy its lavish lifestyle and don’t need to worry about obtaining US Citizenship.
 In Miami you will need to spend a significantly more amount of money on basics like healthcare and education.
 Plus, you will most likely need to buy a car.